6 November 2018

 NSW Labor is doubling down on its promise to re-regulate the electricity market in NSW, as the Berejiklian- Barilaro Government refuses to make the move which would force power bills down.

-Shadow Minister for Energy and Leader of the Opposition in the Legislative Council Adam Searle was in Murwillumbah today alongside Country Labor’s Candidate for Tweed, Craig Elliot, to reaffirm that if Labor wins Government in March it will re-regulate the electricity market to help Tweed residents and businesses manage their power bills.
+Shadow Minister for Energy and Leader of the Opposition in the Legislative Council Adam Searle was in Murwillumbah today alongside Tweed Labor’s, Craig Elliot, to reaffirm that Labor will re-regulate the electricity market to help Tweed residents and businesses manage their power bills.

 Mr Searle and Mr Elliot spoke to a business owner at IGA Tweed Valley, whose contract has gone up by a staggering $100,000 – a fifty per cent increase.